Poking Sharks' Eyes and Noses

 Above all, try to stay calm.
 Though hand-to-fin combat with a shark probably sounds like a nightmare, the odds are on your side.
 According to the National Oceanic and Atmospheric Administration, 90 percent of shark attack victims swim away with minor injuries [source: NOAA].

-For more information about sharks and ocean safety, visit the links below.
+For more information about sharks and ocean safety, visit the links that follow.

 Related HowStuffWorks Articles